limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 1. Read this file after:
    - [Atlas Final Freeze v1](./atlas-final-freeze-v1.md)
    - [Canonical Casebook v1](./canonical-casebook-v1.md)
-2. Treat this document as the model-facing operational layer of the atlas.
+2. Treat this document as the model-facing operational layer of the Atlas.
 3. Use this file to understand:
    - the adapter contract
    - the routing stack